 Shelf life of different glues compared

-In this section I’m going to list the shelf live of different types of glue.
+In this section, I’m going to list the shelf life of different types of glue.

 Please read the information underneath the table for some important caveats.
 If you have glue that’s older than what’s mentioned here, it may still be fine to use with a little bit of prep work.

-Every brand has their own measurement and suggested expiry dates, these shelf lives are a rough estimate based on the type of glue and not based on the specific brands.
+Every brand has its own measurement and suggested expiry dates, these shelf lives are a rough estimate based on the type of glue and not based on the specific brands.